 SEEPAGE LINE.
 Groundwater emerges from the filled-in bed of an extensive glacial outwash channel at middle cliff.
 During retreat of the ice, the flow of meltwater would have been landward, away from the camera [Ringbrough south: 6 May 2013].

 SLIDES AND SLUMPS.
 At the upper cliff is an incipient slide – the sections are slipping in more or less one movement.
 In the lower part, material is slumping and falling.
-Also in the picture, at the foot of the cliff to the right, is an instance of imbrasion
+Also in the picture, at the foot of the cliff to the right, is an example of imbrasion

 .
 On the beach, a runnel

 SLIDE.
 Pastures Lane, once a link between the villages of Tunstall and Hilston, also served fields between it and the sea.
 Section by section, the old route drops and breaks away [Hilston: 6 May 2013].

 SNOUT.
 Fine example at the foot of a razor spur [Ringbrough south: 6 May 2013].

 RAZOR SPUR.
 Sometimes noted as a saw-tooth spur [Atwick: 26 May 2013].

 STRAND LINE.
 Recent tides have not reached the base of the cliff [Hilston: 7 May 2013].